Life Span:15 years (oldest wombat in human care lived to 34 years)

 Both species of Hairy Nose Wombat have just that – a hairy nose – which is one feature distinguishing them from the bald nosed Common Wombat.
 They also have much softer fur, large pointed ears and wider nasal bones than the Common wombat.

 A hard rear end: All wombats have a hard cartilage plate at the rear of their body to protect themselves and close off the entrance to their burrows.

-The Southern Hairy-nosed Wombat is a herbivore, eating grasses and plants.
-It gets most of its moisture from dew on the grass.
-In times of drought the wombat conserves water by producing very small quantities of urine and dry faecal pellets.
+Conserving water and energy: In times of drought the wombat browses on shrubs and conserves water by producing very small quantities of urine and dry faecal pellets.
 It will also rest during the day in a humid burrow, allowing its body temperature to fall, thereby conserving both water and energy.